Written by Greg Ellifritz

 The chapters on suturing, local anesthesia, and treatment of gunshot wounds are exceptionally valuable.

-Before you dig in and get started, I have a couple of caveats….
+Before you dig into these incredible resources, Allow me to present a couple of caveats….

 Also, there is no substitute for experience.
 If you have a greater interest in these subjects, classes are available.
 You will learn much more in a hands-on classroom environment than you will by just reading alone.
 Medical classes for non-medical personnel are sprouting up nationwide.
 You can find classes in every subject from Tactical Medicine to Third-World Medicine to Wilderness/Backcountry Medical skills.
 I’ve taken many of these kinds of classes and even teach some.
 They are all valuable.